Dr. Tola Osunnuga

 Marion is excited about teaching and sharing Yorùbá language with the next generation.

-Olumide Ajayi is a first year doctoral student of the department of Language and Literacy Education (LLED) at the University of Georgia.
+Olumide is currently a doctoral student of the department of Language and Literacy Education (LLED) at the University of Georgia.
 His research covers the areas of second language acquisition, teacher education, and language policy implementation and practice.
 He got a masters degree in TESOL and World Languages Education (TWLE) from the University of Georgia, and has taught Yoruba language as a Fulbright Foreign Language Teaching Assistant (FLTA) at the same university.